Chest Pain Center FAQs

 Accreditation Review Specialist

 Anna Ek has a strong background in cardiac, surgical, and PACU nursing.
 She began her nursing career during the time of thrombolytic trials which ignited her longtime passion for cardiology.
 She has a strong interest in EMS practices and has met with EMS throughout the United States.
 She is a strong advocate of EMS and the part they play in the pre-hospital care of the cardiac patient.
-In addition, Anna has a keen interest in induced hypothermia therapy and continues to research its effects on the post-cardiac arrest patient.
+In addition, Anna has a keen interest in Targeted Temperature Management (TTM) and continues to research its effects on the post-cardiac arrest patient.

-Anna Ek is the in-house expert on drastically improved outcomes for the patient population because of therapeutic hypothermia treatments and "cooling centers."
+Anna Ek is the in-house expert on drastically improved outcomes for the patient population because of TTM and "cooling centers."

-A: Therapeutic hypothermia applications and protocols have not changed much in the last ten years.
+A: Applications and protocols for TTM have not changed much in the past ten years.
 What has changed is the availability for patients to receive treatment post cardiac arrest in many regions of the country and world.
 More people in the country are aware of and are trained on bystander CPR and use of AEDs, vastly impacting survivability with intact neurological status.
 The impact of EMS assuming the care of the patient and transporting the patient to "cooling centers" has also drastically improved outcomes for this patient population.